 Young carers may be hidden for many reasons and school will strive to help identify and support those students and their families.
-School staff will take into account possible indicators that a child or young person may be a young carer and work sensitively to identify.
+School staff will consider possible indicators that a child or young person may be a young carer and work sensitively to identify.